Wild Cards (TV series): Release

 Wild Cards was ordered to series by both Canadian broadcaster CBC and U.S. network The CW.
 The 10 episode first season premiered on January 10, 2024 on CBC Television in Canada and its associated digital streaming platform CBC Gem, as well as on-demand and both platforms' respective websites in Canada, and on January 17, 2024 on The CW, and the following day its app, on-demand and its website in the United States.

 Reception

-On the review aggregator website Rotten Tomatoes, the first season has an approval rating of 100% based on 5 critic reviews.
+On the review aggregator website Rotten Tomatoes, the series has an approval rating of 100% from 11 critic reviews, with an average rating of 7.3/10.
+The first season has an approval rating of 100% based on 6 critic reviews, with an average rating of 6.7/10.
+The second season has an approval rating of 100% based on 5 critic reviews with an average rating of 8/10.

+The first season was CBC's highest-rated new series in terms of audience in 2024.
+The second season was the third most viewed program on CBC in 2025 with an average of 459,000 viewers.

+The first season averaged 892,000 viewers and a 0.1 demo rating on the CW with Live+7 viewership, trailing only Walker and ranking third in demo ratings.
+The third season premiere was the most-watched episode of the series on the CW with 710,000 same day viewers.